This year’s conference will take place

 |09:00||Microdosing: an opportunity for safer drug development in children?

 |09:25||Oxford Debate: Optimising PIPs through knowledge integration

 Introduced and moderated by Ingrid Klingmann, Belgium

-Statement: “Paediatric medicines development should be limited to pharmacokinetic bridging trials”
+Motion: “Paediatric medicines development should be limited to pharmacokinetic bridging trials.”

 Session 6: Assessment and mitigation of risk in trials with biologicals